afkarahamed/my-portfolio/README.md

 - Downloadable CV
 - Mobile navigation with bottom navbar
 - Section-based navigation (Home, About, Projects, Skills, Contact)

----

-## 📸 Preview

-\_ Screenshots will be available once the site is live

----

 ## 📦 Getting Started